lukeSky3434/wunder-ground-god/README.md

 INFLUX_DB_HOME | /home/pi/influxdb/ | Variable which points influxdb home directory
 GRAFANA_HOME | /home/pi/grafana/ | Variable which points to the grafana home directory

+Take care, that you don't forget to fill in the API.KEY and DEVICE.ID in the compose file!

 ### Precondition

 There should be three directories available in the HOME directory of influx: